Singularity resolution from polymer quantum matter: s:11 Quantum theory

 thus they are independent of $t$.
-To conclude, in the Schr\"od\-ing\-er quantization the operators defined in \eref{e:25} are not changing if the group parameters are themselves parametrized by $t$.
+To conclude, in the Schr\"od\-ing\-er quantization the operators $\hat{\phi}$ and $\hat{p}_{\phi}$ are not changing if the group parameters are themselves parametrized by $t$.
+In particular, they remain time-independent.

 The situation changes drastically if the regularity condition in the Stone-von Neumann uniqueness theorem is dropped.
 In this case a possible faithful realization of \eref{e:2} is given by the so-called ``polymer representation''.
-For the sake of generality we will further allow it to be time-\tit{dependent} (in a yet unspecified way).
+For the sake of generality we will further allow it to be time-\tit{dependent} (in a yet unspecified way as it was the case above).
 The \tit{non}-separable Hilbert space $\msf{H}$ for this representation consists of functions $\psi\in l^2(\mbb{R},\#_{\phi})$ satisfying the square-\tit{summation} requirement

 The inner product on $\msf{H}$ providing this norm is

 where $\omega$ is another element of $l^2(\mbb{R},\#_{\phi})$.
 We denote by $\#_{\phi}$ the measure that maps a subset of $\mbb{R}$ to its cardinality (the so-called ``counting measure'') and by